 In this post, we model a fixed income portfolio by optimizing the allocation across the universe of securities using duration, convexity and EXCEL solver.

 It doesn’t matter if you manage a pension fund, a life insurance trust fund or the proprietary book of an investment bank, at some point in time you hit your allocation and risk limits and need to rebalance your portfolio.

-In our new risk training workshop for fixed income portfolios case study we will build a simple model using Excel solver that shows how to handle the fixed income portfolio optimization problem.
-The model can be easily extended to handle larger portfolios and additional constraints around liquidity, factor sensitivity, volume concentration, value at risk and volatility.
+In our new risk training workshop for fixed income portfolios case study, we will build a simple model using Excel solver that shows how to handle the fixed income portfolio optimization problem.
+We can easily extend the model to handle larger portfolios and additional constraints around liquidity, factor sensitivity, volume concentration, value at risk and volatility.

 - Portfolio allocation that minimizes duration

 - Portfolio allocation that maximizes convexity

 The liabilities are also equal to $500 million with a weighted average maturity of 20 years.
 Modified duration or interest rate sensitivity of liabilities was last measured in the monthly risk report at 9%.